By Mike Loughrin, CEO of Transformance Advisors

 - Quarterly Individual Plans: The action items and projects related to each strategic initiative should all be tied to individuals along with a quarterly review process.
 Success should be celebrated while issues with meeting deadlines will need root cause analysis.
 It is very common for people to over commit when creating their quarterly plan.
 They may be assigned too many projects and have too many action items.
 The quarterly review cycle is a great tool to ensure balance and maintain focus on what is important.

 This fourth element could be the silver bullet in terms of effective strategy execution.
-A disciplined approach to routine reviews that allow for refinements and course corrections is absolutely essential.
+A disciplined approach to routine reviews which allow for refinements and course corrections is absolutely essential.

-For those are do not have a system in place, you need to set up the structure outlined above and establish the routines that promote the accomplishment of action items, projects, and strategic initiatives.
+For those without a system in place, you need to set up the structure outlined above and establish routines which promote the accomplishment of action items, projects, and strategic initiatives.

 Summary – Strategy Development and Execution